WebOrigami/docs/src/content/concepts/tutorial.md

 ## Add an HTML extension

 We often use extensions at the end of file names to indicate the type of data they contain.
-Virtual trees created with functions like `@tree/map` will often change the type of the data, so it's often useful to have such a map add, change, or remove extensions.
+Virtual trees created with functions like `@map` will often change the type of the data, so it's often useful to have such a map add, change, or remove extensions.

 One way you can do that is by defining a `keyMap` that uses a tiny template.
 If you wanted to add a `.txt` extension to all the keys, you could write: